Szeged

 Szeged (/ˈsɛɡɛd/ SEG-ed, [ˈsɛɡɛd]; see also other alternative names) is the third largest city of Hungary, the largest city and regional centre of the Southern Great Plain and the county seat of Csongrád-Csanád county.
 The University of Szeged is one of the most distinguished universities in Hungary.

 The Szeged Open Air (Theatre) Festival (first held in 1931) is one of the main attractions, held every summer and celebrated as the Day of the City on 21 May.

 Etymology

+It is possible that the name Szeged is a mutated and truncated form of the final syllables of Partiscum, the name of a Roman colony founded in the 2nd century, on or near the site of modern Szeged.
+In Latin language contexts, Partiscum has long been assumed to be synonymous with Szeged.
+The Latin name is also the basis of the city's Greek name Παρτίσκον Partiskon.